Fiddler: A Miracle of Miracles: Reception

+Fiddler: A Miracle of Miracles received critical acclaim.

 Peter Travers, reviewing the film for Rolling Stone, gave it a rating of four out of five stars and called it "essential viewing".
 In a review for The New York Times, Jason Zinoman praised the film's ability to portray the early days of Fiddler's composition, but noted that it avoids "any serious grappling with criticism of the show".